BFlex-lang/.github/profile/README.md

 computers.
 At 11, I became interested in more advanced levels.
 I decided to start a big project, called LGrow.
 At 12, I delved into low-level programming, refining the project several times.
-Today , with my partner Eduardo Bandeira, we founded BFlex
+Today , with my partner Eduardo Bandeira, we founded BFlex.
 ```
 - MG / BR;
 - ASM, C, C++, Lisp, Perl;